Mohammad-Nour-Rezek/Reading-Notes/101-102_Classes/reading-notes-day2.md

 * clear --> clear logs
 * cp -r file path to folder --> cope files to new path
     + man cp --> for help
-* mv path path --> for cut and rename
+* mv path path --> for cut
+* mv oldFileName newFileName --> to rename without moving
     + man mv --> for help

 ***